Skip to main content

 Organization customization

-The organization config modifies a server to meet common organizational use cases such as:
+The organization config modifies the settings of a server to meet typical organizational requirements such as:

-• Presenting users with a legal agreement for acceptance when logging in.
+• The need for users to accept a legal agreement when logging in.

-• Displaying a corporate logo in the user interface and on generated email messages.
+• The display of a corporate logo in the user interface and email messages.

 This capability is only available on servers with a “Developer” or “Service provider” license.